 Budget Center’s Director of Research Scott Graves spoke about California’s budget process at the Hunger Advocacy Network 2015 Advocacy Training event held in San Diego.

-The Budget Center hosted an online panel discussion of what the latest Census data say about poverty in California and what can be done to address economic insecurity in our state.
-The Perspectives on Poverty discussion was based on the impact of economic hardship in California, from both the state and local perspective, and how policy change […]
+The Budget Center hosted an online panel discussion on what the latest Census data say about poverty in California and what can be done to address economic insecurity in our state.
+The Perspectives on Poverty discussion was based on the impact of economic hardship in California, from both the state and local perspective, and how policy change and other approaches could substantially reduce poverty and help more individuals and families advance.

-The Reclaim CA Higher Education coalition is having a strategic planning conference to further their mission to get back to affordable, accessible and quality public higher education in this state.
-Budget Center Executive Director Chris Hoene will be part of the panel discussions.
+The Reclaim CA Higher Education held a strategic planning conference to further their mission to get back to affordable, accessible and quality public higher education in this state.
+Budget Center Executive Director Chris Hoene joined the panel discussions.

 Budget Center Policy Analyst Luke Reidenbach discussed the United Ways report, Struggling to Get By: The Real Cost Measure in California 2015, with the authors and other experts.